interrogator/corpkit/doc_about.md

 ---
-title: About the author, and the tool
+title: About the tool, and those who made it exist
 keywords: linguistics, bridge, university, sfl
 last_updated: August 12, 2015
 tags: [getting-started]